-I am no longer attracted to my spouse.
-Is this grounds for divorce in Memphis?
+Is no longer being attracted to my spouse grounds for Tennessee divorce?

 A divorce case may be valid in the state of Tennessee when a husband or wife is no longer attracted to his or her spouse.
 A Memphis divorce lawyer can explain in more detail, but the state allows for irreconcilable differences, and your divorce case may fall under these grounds.